Re-enacting buckskinners' livelihoods: Fur Trader Rendezvous visitors step back in time

 Over the Fur Trade Days weekend, 12 primitive rendezvous campsites are set up within the forested area of the Pine Ridge outside of Chadron.
 The public could meander through the numerous camps to get a glimpse into the primitive lifestyle as participants depicted life during the early 1800 to 1840s.

-The camp included a variety of activities, including muzzle loading shoots, tomahawk and knife throwing as well as a variety of fur, handicrafts, bead work and period items.
+The camp hosts a variety of activities, such as muzzle loading shoots, tomahawk and knife throwing as well as a variety of fur, handicrafts, bead work and period items.

 For Fred and Nancy Russell, of Gordon, participating in the primitive camp has been a family affair.
 When they first started coming, the Russells brought their children, who were in junior high at the time, to the camp.